saj9191/ripple/tests/README.md

 The line

 ```
-pp.run(name, f.read())
+pp.run(name, "ssw/input-10.fasta")
 ```

-initiates the pipeline for using name as the key name and the content from f.read() as the content for the object.
+initiates the pipeline for using name as the key name and the content from ssw/input-10.fasta as the content for the object.

 Once the pipeline is done, all intermediate and final results can be accessed using